A One Night Gala for a Lifetime Mission: Mad Hot Ball 2018 Celebrates the Dancing Classrooms Program

 We all know that from time to time, our world gets to be called home by some of the most interesting people.
-They are the people that actively engage in making it better than it was before they arrived and that is why their story needs to be told out loud.
+They are the people that actively engage in making it better than it was before they arrived.
+That is why their story needs to be told out loud!

 Peter Gordon Heney, also known as Pierre Dulaine, is no different.
 He was born in Jaffa and started dancing in Birmingham at around 14.
 In 1994 he founded Dancing Classrooms, the Social and Emotional Development Arts in Education Program, designed to cultivate essential life skills.
 Dancing Classrooms is a non-profit organization that teaches ballroom dancing to the upper elementary and middle school students.

 Pierre Dulaine found a way to unfold his vision about a world that is more open and connected through what he calls „a celebration where all the children have the opportunity to experience the gift of ballroom dance and the social confidence that results from it”.

 How can we improve the society that we live in, if not by educating our children so they can grow into confident adults that have the power to create and sustain healthy communities?

 Social dancing is a form of art where two people come together to form a connection and act as one.
 This is what Dancing Classrooms believes in.
 This why it encourages people to bring their children to take part in their ten-week program.